All Episodes

 This happened on a weekend.

-I don't know how many people are there on a weekend, but it shouldn't be too too many, especially going into a holiday weekend.
+I don't know how many people are there on a weekend, but it shouldn't be too many, especially going into a holiday weekend.

 So if it's a member of the public, you should be able to get it on video.

-If it's not a member of the public, then there's a whole methodology here that the youth the uh U.S. Secret Service can do that we've seen in some of the recent criminal cases that should really reveal it, and probably the simplest is just collect all their phones, dump the phones, because they're all gonna have government phones, government phones, you don't have any expectation of privacy, the government owns them, you're using them for work, you don't even need a search warrant.
+It's not a member of the public, then there's a whole methodology here that the U.S. Secret Service can do that we've seen in some of the recent criminal cases that should really reveal it.

-Secret Service can grab all those phones in one shot, do it fast before anybody messes around with the apps and any of the data, and you'll be able to get the positioning data.
+Secret Service can grab all those phones in one shot, do it fast before anybody messes around with the apps and any of the data.

-I'm gonna talk to Paul Morrow, he is a retired NYPD inspector and an attorney.
+He's a retired NYPD inspector and an attorney.

-And uh, do you think once this is wrapped up or somebody comes forward, is there any sort of legal recourse as far as Freedom of Information Act and actually releasing the video to the public?
+And do you think once this is wrapped up or somebody comes forward, is there any sort of legal recourse as far as Freedom of Information Act and actually releasing the video to the public?

 Well, one of the caveats for any law enforcement agency, and they do use them, I've used it, is that ongoing investigation.

-And if the investigation is ongoing, nobody's been arrested yet, or even if the prosecution hasn't been completed, you can use that and and legitimately use it because you don't want to prejudice the investigation.
+And if the investigation is ongoing, nobody's been arrested yet, or even if the prosecution hasn't been completed, you can use that and legitimately use it because you don't want to prejudice the investigation.

-You don't potentially want to prejudice the jury pool, just theoretically, if we're ever going to go to trial, which I'm sure this won't, but those are the reasons why you hold stuff back and you don't just put it out onto the media and everybody sees it.
+You don't potentially want to prejudice the jury pool, just theoretically, if we're ever going to go to trial, which I'm sure this won't.

-It is a misdemeanor, both federally and in the District of Columbia.
+It is a misdemeanor, both federally and in the District of Columbia for mere possession of cocaine.

-So, you know, it it's not like it's a heavy, heavy sanction, but nonetheless it's crime, and uh, you know, that's one of the complications for the White House here because I know it's obvious and it's probably not the case, but let's say it was Hunter, which is of course the supposition here.
+And, you know, that's one of the complications for the White House here because I know it's obvious and it's probably not the case, but let's say it was Hunter, which is, of course, the supposition here.

-Well, he's under he's in the process of getting a plea deal.
+Well, he's under, he's in the process of getting a plea deal.

-If he commits another crime while the pea plea deal is pending, you really can't go through with that plea deal because he's demonstrated that he's an incorrigible.
+If he commits another crime while the plea deal is pending, you really can't go through with that plea deal because he's demonstrated that he's an incorrigible.

-So it's a real dilemma for the White House were it to turn out to be him, and uh I'm sure that's something that's on their mind because he had been there.
+So it's a real dilemma for the White House were it to turn out to be him.

 And we're talking to the former retired NYPD inspector, Paul Murrow.